 Firearms laws are one of the most highly contested issues in today’s climate.
 Compared to many other states in the country, New Jersey has some of the strictest laws on gun control.
 If an individual is found to be unlawfully possessing a firearm, the penalties they face are immense.
-It is also important to be aware that if a firearm was being used in connection with another crime, the penalties will escalate significantly.
-If you have been charged with a gun crime in New Jersey, it is crucial to retain the services of an experienced criminal defense attorney as soon as possible.
+It is also important to be aware that if a firearm is being used in connection with another crime, the penalties will escalate significantly.
+If you have been charged with a gun crime in New Jersey, it is crucial to retain the services of an experienced Bergen County gun crime defense attorney as soon as possible.
 The Law Office of Attorney Conway has represented clients in their criminal matters for decades and is committed to fighting to reduce your penalties.
 Contact The Law Office of Attorney Conway today for strong legal representation when it matters most.

 The state of New Jersey requires that anyone who wishes to purchase a firearm must obtain a permit to do so.
 In addition, anyone who wishes to carry their firearm needs a permit to do so legally.
 However, these are rarely issued unless the individual can pass multiple background checks and can prove they need it for their job.
 The Law Office of Attorney Conway handles a wide variety of weapons offenses, some of which include the following: